Fostering Inclusive Economic Opportunities

 PS: There is a need for innovative solutions to sub-Saharan Africa’s biggest challenges, but only 4-12% of students graduate with STEM-related degrees (JA Africa, 2021).

 2).
-Facilitate acquisition of adequate skills and capacities to access available livelihood opportunities with emphasis in TVET – Technical & Vocational Education & Training:
+Facilitate acquisition of appropriate and adequate skills/capacities to access available livelihood opportunities; with emphasis in quality early (childhood) learning, TVET (Technical & Vocational Education & Training) and leadership skills:

-i.
-Academic upgrading; to provide bridging program opportunities for adults from a variety of academic backgrounds to gain prerequisite (entrance requirements) for post-secondary study.
+ii.
+Academic upgrading; Provide bridging program opportunities for adults from a variety of academic backgrounds to gain prerequisite (entrance requirements) for post-secondary study.

-Through Community Learning Resource Centers; among other things facilitate access to affordable internet, affordable devices and digital skills to keep up with school, work readiness training and telehealth.
+Through community learning resource Centers; among other things provide access to affordable internet, affordable devices, and digital skills to keep up with school, work readiness training, and telehealth.

 3).
-Stimulate and promote manufacturing & essential service oriented innovation & entrepreneurship that is sustainable and climate action compliant
+Stimulate and promote manufacturing & essential service orienservice-oriented entrepreneurship that is sustainable and climate action compliant

-The basis of our initial founding 20 years ago as CYGRACIG (Cameroon Young Graduates common Initiative Group); this thematic area is reminiscence of Deviin’s origins.
-We have always believed that all people deserve to earn a livelihood and that unleashing entrepreneurship (especially one that is local manufacturing oriented and through young graduate’s innovative/creative minds), is a powerful way to alleviate poverty.
-Thus, we go beyond just supporting young people choose, study towards and pursue a career as an employee, to also support them create sustainable/business solutions to poverty through innovation & entrepreneurship.
-This would be our contribution to creating the much needed ecosystem in the global south that drives manufacturing/essential service oriented entrepreneurship & innovation, job creation (and ultimately economic growth) through young people and women.
-Thus, Deviin would serve as a youth innovation & entrepreneurship catalyst – specifically advocating for a more enabling business environment, forge collaboration with public & private sector stakeholders, encourage innovation by attracting and nurturing new creative geniuses, encourage new entrepreneurs through inspirational events and carry out business incubation, training & mentoring.
+The basis of our initial founding 20 years ago as CYGRACIG (Cameroon Young Graduates common Initiative Group); this thematic area is reminiscence a of Deviin’s origins.
+We have always believed that all people deserve to earn a livelihood and that unleashing entrepreneurship (especially one that is local manufacturing oriented and through young graduate’s ingraduates’reative minds), is a powerful way to alleviate poverty.
+Thus, we go beyond just supporting young people choose, studyto towards and pursue a career as an employee, to also support them create sustainable/business solutions to poverty through innovation & entrepreneurship.
+This would be our contribution to creating the much needed emuch-needed the global south that drives manufacturing/essential service orienservice-orientedship & innovation, job creation (and ultimately economic growth) through young people and women.
+Thus, Deviin would serve as a youth innovation & entrepreneurship catalyst – specifically advocating for a more enabling business environment, forge collaboforgingn with public & private sector stakeholders, encourage innencouragingy attracting and nurturing new creative geniuses, encourage newencouragingneurs through inspirational events and carry out buscarrying incubation, training & mentoring.
 To bring about even more jobs, also promote (actually create) social and commercial enterprises as independent entities in alignment with our thematic activities.